-If both Heat Sinks are made of the same material, which Heatsink is better at cooling down the transformer?
+If both Heat Sinks are made of the same cooling down the transformer?

 Heatsink A is made of copper, costs \$1000 and is 90% efficient.
 Heatsink B is made of iron, costs \$500 and is 35% efficient.

 Which heat sink is cheaper with respect to surface area?